zaprodk/FireCR-Dental-hacking/README.md

  ![Screenshot](System-diagram.png)

 To use the machine, the exposed image plate (IP) is placed in the extending drawer in the front of the machine.
 The machine reads a RFID-tag stuck on the back of the IP.
-A combination of the UID and the data blocks tells the machine what size the IP is and some production date (serial/date of manufacture) etc.
+A combination of the UID and the data blocks tells the machine what size the IP is and some production date (serial number/date of manufacture) etc.

 The RFID tag is readable with a Proxmark3 device and can be flashed onto a [Magic](https://lab401.com/products/icode-sli-slix-compatible-uid-modifiable) card with changeable UID, as using a generic Icode SLIX RFID card will not work.
 It has to have the correct UID to work.
 This is used as a kind of Vendor lock-in we believe.
 There is 28 data-blocks on the RFID card, where only the first 4 is used.
 Data in these blocks does not carry any resemblance to the data the machine shows or the UID, so maybe it's encrypted (xor) or similar.
 Can we reverse-engineer this?

 The communication between the main STM32 CPU and the RFID reader (comprised of Atmel MCU + RFID chipset) talks over UART.
 The communication between them has been dumped when reading a size 2 IP and can be downloaded as a Saleae Logic file [here](Saleae_logic/RFID-reader_sees_a_tag.sal) and has been compiled into a chart [here](https://docs.google.com/spreadsheets/d/1uhhB410jKlqd6RmbbbSwVyCAjqNO0S2FCVilpBbFio0/edit?usp=sharing)

 The machine has different sizes of IPs it will recognise and scan.
 We have imaging plates size 0, 2, 3 and 4.
 Size 4 is physically too large to fit in the machine, but it still recognises it.
 Trying to scan it will abort the scan after a moment.
 There's an intermediary size called 4c, which is the largest the machine will scan.
 Can we deduct from the RFID dumps and firmware how a 4c plate will need to be coded to be recognised?
 These plates are expensive and as we already have a handful of Size 4 available, if it was possible to cut the to the smaller 4c size and trick the machine into scanning them, that would be kind of cool.

 Here's a document that describes the data on the RFID tags we have at our disposal: [link](https://docs.google.com/spreadsheets/d/1aVb626r9JBMXpx-VkAXOxXye-787FME-MILazqtd8uc/edit?usp=sharing)